 As a university, we can do better than 50 percent.
 Often times, individuals mistakenly send items to landfill when they could be reused or recycled at no cost and low effort.
 Every student recycling a portion of their materials can go a long way.
 As a community, Spartans can increase their sustainable practices and decrease harm toward the environment.
 Individuals can start by reducing their use of nonrenewable resources as much as possible.
 When using these items is unavoidable, Spartans should work to ensure the items are properly disposed of in the appropriate bins.
 Proper recycling routines contribute to conserving natural resources, saving energy and protecting wildlife.

 Campus sustainability practices are being encouraged across all departments in order to create a healthier Earth and a more sustainable future.
-The RHS Sustainability Department encourages students to incorporate sustainability into their everyday routine and recognize the social responsibility of being as sustainable as possible.
+The SLE Sustainability Department encourages students to incorporate sustainability into their everyday routine and recognize the social responsibility of being as sustainable as possible.

 Being green is not only a school color but a way of life at Michigan State University.